PanGalacticTech/project_template/[2]system_optioneering.md

 Its scope can be adapted to suit projects of varying complexity_ <br>
 _______________________________________________________________________________________________________________________________________________________
 ## [2.1] Design Tradeoffs & Optioneering
-_Space to work through different options before deciding on specific low level requirements & system specification for hardware & software.
+_Space to work through different options before deciding on specific low level requirements & system specification for hardware & software
 It is useful to highlight situations where one design decision is dependent on other decisions, or where a design decision will have known, or forseeable impacts on other decisions later._